wkeeling/selenium-wire/README.rst

     Convenience attribute for retrieving the most recently captured request.
 This is more efficient than using ``driver.requests[-1]``.

 ``driver.wait_for_request(path, timeout=10)``
     This method will wait for a previous request with a specific URL to complete before continuing.
 The ``path`` attribute can be a regex that will be matched within the request URL.
-Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action.
+Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action - and it will return the first request it finds.
 Also note that since ``path`` can be a regex, you must escape special characters such as question marks with a slash.
 A ``TimeoutException`` is raised if no match is found within the timeout period.

     For example, to wait for an AJAX request to return after a button is clicked: